-Backblaze B2 Cloud Storage is just $0.005/GB/month for data storage with the first 10GB being free each month.
+Backblaze B2 Cloud Storage is just $0.005/GB/month for data storage, with the first 10GB being free each month.
 There is no cost to upload your data—we will not charge you transaction fees or network charges—free means free.
 It only costs $0.05/GB to download your data, with the first 1GB per day being free.
 There are small transaction fees for accessing and downloading your data.
 Please review our cloud storage pricing page for a complete list of fees.

-Backblaze B2 support packages
+Backblaze B2 Support Packages

-- Email Support 9:00am to 5:00pm Pacific Time
+- Email Support 9 a.m. to 5 p.m.
+Pacific Time.

-- 2 business day response (target)
+- Two business day response (target).

 - Free access to all public web resources: product documentation, sample code, knowledge base, etc.

-- Mega Support plus the following
+- Mega Support plus the following:

-- 1 business day response (target)
+- One business day response (target).

-- Giga Support plus the following
+- Giga Support plus the following:

-- Tera Support plus the following
+- Tera Support plus the following:

-- Access to an “outside of business hours” phone number for critical availability issues
+- Access to an “outside of business hours” phone number for critical availability issues.

 The Tera and Peta levels are paid plans.
-Please visit our B2 Support page for pricing information.
+Please visit our Backblaze B2 Support page for pricing information.

-To meet this service level, we first designed a system that is “available”.
-For example, creating our own Reed-Solomon erasure coding for our Backblaze Vault architecture to achieve 99.999999% durability.
-It also requires that we have “redundant everything”, to use the technical term.
-The second part of meeting our SLA is to instrument the B2 system so we can test and monitor it continuously.
-To test B2 we use an internally designed program known as “Canary” which runs through all the B2 API calls once a minute and records the results.
+To meet this service level, we first designed a system that is “available.”
+For example, creating our own Reed-Solomon erasure coding for our Backblaze Vault architecture to have calculated durability at 99.999999%.
+[7/17/2018 Editor’s Update: Annual durability calculated at 99.999999999%.
+See “Backblaze Durability Calculates at 99.999999999%—And Why It Doesn’t Matter.”]
+It also requires that we have “redundant everything,” to use the technical term.
+The second part of meeting our SLA is to instrument the B2 Cloud Storage system so we can test and monitor it continuously.
+To test B2 Cloud Storage, we use an internally designed program known as “Canary” which runs through all the B2 Native API calls once a minute and records the results.
 This information, along with data scraped from our server and database systems, is captured and organized by Prometheus and turned into actionable metrics and graphs by Grafana.
 We’ll cover this a bit more in a future post.